Create a drop down menu - Database managed

 Special considerations

-When the list retrieved from the database is presented to the user in the drop down list, only the first 100 items are displayed in the FDA and the first 25 items in the Web Client.
-As the user scrolls through the list or starting typing the value, more values will be loaded into the view but is limited to viewing 100 (FDA) or 25 (Web Client) values at a time.
-To change the number of items displayed in the Web Client drop down list, the parameter <add key="ItemCountPerRequest" value="n"/> can be added to the web.config file in C:\Program Files\FileHold Systems\Application Server\WebClient\ (Windows Server 2008) where n is the number of drop down list items.
+When the list retrieved from the database is presented to the user in the dropdown menu, only the first 100 items are displayed.
+As the user scrolls through the list or starts typing the value, more values will be loaded into the view but, it is limited to viewing 100 values at a time.
+You can change the number of items retrieved at one time by modifying the managed option, Dropdown.ItemCountPerRequest.

-Instead of doing a look-up from a database, you can also use Microsoft Access, Excel, or a text file to import list items.
+Instead of doing a look-up from a database, you can also use Microsoft Access, Excel, or a text file to import menu values that remain fairly static.
 See Solution Design Resources for more information.